LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Operators
 *********

-An **operator** is a special symbol which, combined with one or more **operands**, performs an operation using those operands and, generally, produces a value.
+An :dfn:`operator` is a special symbol which, combined with one or more operands, performs an operation using those operands and, generally, produces a value.

 Lasso supports the standard arithmetic operators and logical operators as well as numerous other useful operations.
-Operators can be **unary**, taking only one operand, **binary** requiring two operands, or **ternary**, in the case of the **condition** operator, requiring up to three operands.
+Operators can be :dfn:`unary`, taking only one operand, :dfn:`binary` requiring two operands, or :dfn:`ternary`, in the case of the conditional operator, requiring up to three operands.

 Lasso permits the behavior of some operators to be controlled by the operand objects themselves.
 This is accomplished in an object by having it implement a method whose name matches the symbol for that operator.
-For example, a type that needed to support addition would implement a method named "+" which accepts one parameter and returns the resulting value.
+For example, a type that needed to support addition would implement a method named ``+`` which accepts one parameter and returns the resulting value.

 .. _operators-assignment: